aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ```

 ::alert{type="info"}
 By default, the loading indicator will be displayed because data will be fetched on page initialization.
-We will hide it when the call is done.
+You will hide it when the call is done.
 ::

-Finally, we must import `ngIf` in the `imports` property of the `@Component` decorator:
+Finally, you must import `ngIf` in the `imports` property of the `@Component` decorator:

 ```typescript [app.component.ts]
 import { Component } from '@angular/core';